 1. TELL A STORY

-The “Epic Story” you build around a visitor does not have to be fictional; it just has to highlight the start and end of the user-journey.
+The “Epic Story” you build around a visitor does not have to be fictional; it just has to highlight the start and end of the user journey.
 By turning your visitor into a character whose narrative arc ends with a complete purchase, you can take advantage of the cognitive and emotional effects created by gameplay.

 One popular example of this kind of storytelling is the tracking app provided by Domino’s Pizza.
-A customer is able to track their pizza from the moment they order it, turning the delivery process into a kind of game.
+The customer is able to track their pizza from the moment they order it, turning the delivery process into a kind of game.

-2. CREATING REWARD ECONOMY
+2. CREATING A REWARD ECONOMY

 For example, a visitor completes your sign-up form.
 They deserve some congratulations, so tell them: “Great job!”